 Alcohol is considered a downer and people turn to it for various reasons.
 Although it is considered a sedative and will make you feel sleepy and tired, the chances of you falling asleep are higher than your chances of actually staying asleep.
 Alcohol can hinder your ability to fall into the deeper stages of the sleep cycle, causing you a restless night.

 There are a large amount of prescription drugs on the market that can have a direct effect on one’s ability to fall asleep and stay asleep peacefully throughout the night.
 Medications that are prescribed to treat blood pressure, allergies and depression are among a laundry list of pharmaceuticals that can affect your sleeping pattern.
-OTC (over the counter) drugs such as decongestants or weight loss products typically contain caffeine and have the same effect on the body as coffee does making it hard for the body to settle itself into relaxation mode.
+OTC (over-the-counter) drugs such as decongestants or weight loss products typically contain caffeine and have the same effect on the body as coffee does making it hard for the body to settle itself into relaxation mode.

 BINGE EATING LATE AT NIGHT

 Everyone loves a little midnight snack here and there, however, curing your sweet tooth craving or binge eating your favorite snack late in the evening can actually result in the feeling of discomfort as the body is attempting a restful state.
-This make is difficult to fall asleep as your body is working overtime to digest the foot you had recently ingested.
-Also, lying down after eating disrupts the natural digestion process as the food then sits stagnant in the stomach, later causing heartburn, indigestion and acid reflux.
+This makes it difficult to fall asleep as your body is working overtime to digest the foot you had recently ingested.
+Also, lying down after eating disrupts the natural digestion process as the food then sits stagnant in the stomach, later causing heartburn, indigestion, and acid reflux.
 The constant discomfort can be extremely painful, making it near impossible to fall asleep.

 DIFFICULTY WITH PROPER BREATHING